google/WebFundamentals/src/_langs/en/tools/javascript/console/index.markdown

 {% wrap content %}

 The Console lets you use standard JavaScript statements and Console-specific commands while a page is live in the browser to help you debug the page.
-You can view diagnostic messages, display both raw and structured data, control and filter output, examine and modify page elements, measure execution time, and more.
-In the Console you can run scripts, group results, compare data structures, change element properties, and track code execution, all without leaving the page.
+View diagnostic messages, display both raw and structured data, control and filter output, examine and modify page elements, measure execution time, and more.

 {% endwrap %}